zcy1024/sui-move-bootcamp/README.md

 ## Folder Structure and Contents

+Each module includes a hands-on project with code examples demonstrating specific Move and Sui functionalities.

+The **main** branch provides a scaffolded project with an unfinished version of the code, allowing learners to implement the missing parts as they progress through the lessons.

+For each module X, there is a corresponding X-solution branch that contains the fully completed version of the project source code.

+This approach encourages interactive learning, enabling students to experiment, debug, and understand the development process step by step before reviewing the final implementation. 🚀

 ### Module A: Introduction to Sui
 - [A1: Introduction to Decentralized Ledgers and Smart-Contracts](./A1/)
 - [A2: Description of the Sui ecosystem (Walrus, Enoki, Deepbook)](./A2/)